Pawel1602/html-training/README.md

 #### Questions:
 1. How to add button?
 2. How to add function in java script which will add new row to exsisting table after click on button?

+Tip:
+Use Java Script and developer tool in web browser.
+Press F12:
+In order to debug some values you can use console.log() method.
+It will allow you to display variables in developer tool in console

+console.log()- formating input text examples:
+%s → Formats the value as a string
+%i or %d → Formats the value as an integer
+%f → Formats the value as a floating point value
+%o → Formats the value as an expandable DOM element.
+As seen in the Elements panel
+%O → Formats the value as an expandable JavaScript object
+%c → Applies CSS style rules to the output string as specified by the second parameter
 ----------------------------------------------------------------------------------------